A New Groove

 China • 2hrs 5mins

-Opens Hong Kong February 29 • IIA
+Opens Hong Kong TBD

 Grade: A-

 Every seriously massive movie star at some point in their career, if they’re truly a massive movie star, gets to the point where they’re such a supernova they can make fun of themselves, and better yet, the film industry that feeds them.
 The Player was loaded with self-referential jabs.
 Neil Patrick Harris had gobs of fun making himself into a total douche in Harold and Kumar, and Tom Cruise pulled off the ultimate studio blowhard in Tropic Thunder.
-Irreverence is less common in Asia, but Leslie Cheung was amazing as a desperate filmmaker in Viva Erotica, and Pang Ho-cheung hilariously took the piss out of Hong Kong filmmaking in A/V. But director Ning Hao and star Andy Lau Tak-wah go low-key nuclear in The Movie Emperor | 紅毯先生.
+Irreverence is less common in Asia, but Leslie Cheung was amazing as a desperate filmmaker in Viva Erotica, and Pang Ho-cheung hilariously took the piss out of Hong Kong filmmaking in A/V. But director Ning Hao and star Andy Lau Tak-wah go low-key nuclear in The Movie Emperor | 紅毯先生, closing the Busan International Film Festival this year.
 Trust me and ignore the milquetoast title – in two languages – that doesn’t even hint at the depth and breadth of Ning’s biting satire and immaculately observed social snark.

 The Movie Emperor could be a little too inside baseball for some, but a passing knowledge of the local film scene will work just fine, and in most cases Ning and co-writers Liu Xiaodan, Wang Ang and Daniel Yu’s script is smart enough to land its jokes anyway.
 It’s a little more amusing if you know who Christoph Terhechte is (he used to programme Forum at Berlin).
 If you don’t, in context of the movie, it’s still amusing.
 On top of that, this could be the best performance of Lau’s career, and like Robert Downey Jr in Oppenheimer, it reminds you why he’s Andy Fucking Lau.